1962 Alabama Crimson Tide football team: Miami

 Although they shutout Mississippi State one the road, Alabama dropped into the No. 3 ranking as they prepared to play Miami.
 On homecoming in Tuscaloosa, Alabama trailed the Hurricanes 3–0 at halftime but rallied with 36 unanswered points in the second half for the 36–3 victory.
 The first half was dominated by both defenses with the only points scored by Miami in the second quarter on a 40-yard Bob Wilson field goal.
 The Crimson Tide then scored three third-quarter touchdowns and took a 23–3 lead into the fourth quarter.
 Points were scored by Cotton Clark on runs of one and six-yards and on a 12-yard Joe Namath pass to Bill Battle.
 A pair of fourth-quarter touchdowns on one-yard runs by Namath and Jack Hurlbut made the finals score 36–3.
-The victory improved Alabama's all-time record against Miami to 4–2.